-- 3.19 The Local Plan Review will provide detail in relation to both strategic and local site allocations, summarised below: - 3.20 Development identified through the Local Plan Review process will need to be supported by the required infrastructure at the appropriate phase of delivery.
-Amendments to previously identified infrastructure requirements and additional infrastructure need have been included within this IDP Statement, where known but will be firmed up through the Local Plan Review process and separate engagement with key stakeholders and strategic and local infrastructure providers. - 3.21 The Local Plan Review is proposing the following residential and mixed-use development allocations:
+- 3.19 The LPR provides detail in relation to both strategic and local site allocations. - 3.20 Development identified through the LPR process will need to be supported by the required infrastructure at the appropriate phase of delivery.
+Amendments to previously identified infrastructure requirements and additional infrastructure need have been included within this IDP, where known but will be firmed up through the LPR process and separate engagement with key stakeholders and strategic and local infrastructure providers. - 3.21 The LPR is proposing the following residential and mixed-use development allocations: